kavia-common/recipe-explorer-38071-38143/frontend_app/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder, disabling source maps by default to keep memory low.
-It correctly bundles React in production mode and optimizes the build for the best performance.

 ### Browserslist database